powerpoint voice over

 How to record voice on PowerPoint

-Voice over PowerPoint
+Voice over PowerPoint - Record Slide, Add Naration

 There are two ways you can go about this.
 The first (faster) method is using the Murf Studio that lets you add narration in PowerPoint using professional sounding voice overs.
-The second method is to record your narrations in PowerPoint using your own voice and then export that as a video.
+The second method is to record your narrations in PowerPoint using your own voice and then export that as a final video.

 Murf Studio needs just 5 steps that can be done in minutes.
 Murf uses AI voice technology to offer a choice of 100% human-sounding professional voices that lets you save a lot of time and money in recording and editing voice overs.
 You don't need a microphone or any audio equipment for this.